 The top-freezer refrigerator is not only the most traditional, but also tends to be the most energy-efficient.
 This unit from GE covers your basic needs with a few extra perks we’ve come to expect from fridges.

-The 34.5 x 32.5 x 66.4-inch unit features 21.9 total cubic feet of space, with 15.2 cubic feet for the refrigerator.
+The standard-depth unit features 21.9 total cubic feet of space, with 15.2 cubic feet for the refrigerator.
 Inside, you’ll find two full glass shelves, crisper drawers, and in-door storage that can be moved to accommodate your needs.
-The freezer is on the large side at 6.7 cubic feet and comes with an adjustable glass shelf.
+The freezer is on the larger side and comes with an adjustable glass shelf.
 An ice maker does not come with the unit but can be installed separately.

 The model comes in five finishes: stainless steel, black, white, fingerprint-resistant slate, and fingerprint-resistant black slate.
 It can handle ambient temperatures from 38 to 110 degrees, which means it will work as a garage fridge.

-Best Smart: LG InstaView 27 Cubic Feet French Door Refrigerator with Ice Maker
+Best Smart: LG LFCS27596S InstaView 27 Cu.
+Ft.
+French Door Refrigerator with Ice Maker

 Knock twice on the glass of the LG InstaView’s door and the contents will emerge through a picture window.
 This saves energy (and your food) since you won’t need to open the fridge over and over again to peruse its contents.

-This LG fridge comes with SmartDiagnosis, which means you can troubleshoot issues through an app on your smartphone.
+This LG fridge comes with the company's proprietary software that lets you troubleshoot issues through an app on your smartphone.
 Though it only comes with a stainless-steel finish, it is resistant to fingerprints and smudges.

 Best Counter-Depth: KitchenAid KRFC300E French Door Counter-Depth Refrigerator